roycetech/applescript-core/README.md

 A framework and collection of libraries for for writing AppleScripts that utilizes re-usability of components.

 ## Project Description

+AppleScript Core is a collection of wrapper AppleScripts that allows you to write automation AppleScripts faster and more efficiently.

 For the more comprehensive documentation, see [README-Full.md](./README-full.md)

 ## Installation